Go to the Nature Institute’s home page

 When we think a bit more about it, such a feat is absolutely amazing.
 An enzyme molecule, like a very nearsighted person, can sense only a small region of the much larger DNA to which it is bound, surely not an entire DNA [molecule].
 How can the enzyme manage to make the correct moves, such as to untie a knot rather than make the knot even more tangled?
 How could a nearsighted enzyme sense whether a particular move is desirable or undesirable for the final outcome?
 (Wang 2009)

-Wang presumably knows that a molecule does not sense anything at all.
-And he surely also knows that the topoisomerase always has an adequate physical basis for doing what it does in the place where it is.
-And yet this physically lawful activity (which is what Wang concerns himself with) does not yet get us to an understanding of the radically different activities and outcomes at the cellular level.
-It doesn’t help to explain the different patterns we see, for example, as a cell proceeds through the many distinctive phases of cell division.
+Despite his language, Wang presumably knows that a molecule does not sense anything at all.
+And he surely also knows that the topoisomerases always have an adequate physical basis for doing what they do in the place where they are.
+And yet this physically lawful activity (which is what Wang concerns himself with) does not yet get us to an understanding of how the enzymes act in support of radically different purposes as a cell proceeds through DNA replication, for example, or gene transcription, or the distinctive phases of cell division.

 Where are we now?